Asia stocks wilt, German coalition impasse hits euro

 He noted that emerging currencies, which are “usually the biggest victims of risk aversion, are not really falling.”

-On Monday, the Thai baht THB=TH rose to its highest in more than 2-1/2 years, while the Malaysian ringgit MYR= inched up to its highest in over a year.
+On Monday, the Thai baht rose to its highest in more than 2-1/2 years, while the Malaysian ringgit inched up to its highest in over a year.
 [EMRG/FRX]

 Position unwinding ahead of this week’s U.S. Thanksgiving holiday could keep the dollar’s gains in check, market participants said.